wuyeliang/autotest/docs/enterprise.md

 /tmp/test_that_latest/results-1-TESTNAME/TESTNAME/debug/TESTNAME.INFO

 If a test is failing remotely, on stainless, you can view the logs there by clicking on the Logs link.
-You can also see the screenshot of the last screen before the test finished although they are rarely useful.
+You can also see the screenshot of the screen when a test errored/failed.

 ### Using Servo board with Autotests